 On top of that, you have advice that goes against your mama instincts.

 So what are we suppose to do?
-How can we get baby to sleep through the night or at least sleep better at night (because by the way, not all babies are going to sleep through the night, regardless of what other people tell you).
+How can we get baby to sleep through the night or at least sleep better at night with longer stretches (because by the way, not all babies are going to sleep through the night, regardless of what other people tell you).

-How to Get a Newborn to Sleep at Night (9 Baby Sleep Tips):
+How to Get a Baby to Sleep Through the Night (9 Baby Sleep Tips):

 Here are a few baby sleep tips that generally all parties can agree with: